personalrobotics/bite_selection_package/README.md

 # bite_selection_package

 ## Dependencies
-This project uses `numpy`, `matplotlib`, `opencv`, `lxml` and `pyqt5`.
+This project uses `catkin`, `numpy`, `matplotlib`, `opencv`, `lxml` and `pyqt5`.
 The setup script below will automatically install `lxml` and `pyqt5`, but please check if you have `opencv` and `matplotlib` before you run skewering position sampler.

-This project supports Linux and MacOS.
+Labeling part of this project supports Linux and MacOS.
 If you are using Windows, please do not use helper scripts, and setup and run each program manually.

+In order to use the neural network models, SPNet or SPANet, please clone this project in the catkin workspace and build before you run training or test scripts.

 ## Collecting images